Family Attractions in Pensacola, Fla.

 The Pensacola Bay Area is about blue skies and emerald-colored water.
 And while some may be content to simply relax beachside on the shimmering quartz sand, you're really missing out if you don't explore all this area has to offer.

 One of Florida's busiest attractions is the National Naval Aviation Museum in Pensacola.
 Here you'll find more than 150 aircraft and enough displays -- with subjects ranging from engines to Medal of Honor recipients -- to entertain grandkids and grandparents alike.
 And there's no admission fee.
+(Note: Admission to the museum is currently limited to Department of Defense ID cardholders and their guests.)

 Details are the foundation of this treasure.
 Items such as the reindeer-skin mukluks (Eskimo boots) worn by Richard Byrd during his flight over the North Pole in 1926 will keep you moving from exhibit to exhibit.